 Medications and Drugs

-Generic Name: levalbuterol (Pronunciation: leh val BYOO ter all)
+Generic Name: levalbuterol inhalation (Pronunciation: leh val BYOO ter all)

-Levalbuterol is a bronchodilator.
-It works by relaxing muscles in the airways to improve breathing.
+Levalbuterol is a bronchodilator that relaxes muscles in the airways and increases air flow to the lungs.

-What are the possible side effects of levalbuterol inhalation (Xopenex, Xopenex Concentrate, Xopenex HFA)?
+What are the possible side effects of levalbuterol inhalation (Xopenex, Xopenex Concentrate)?

-What is the most important information I should know about levalbuterol inhalation (Xopenex, Xopenex Concentrate, Xopenex HFA)?
+What is the most important information I should know about levalbuterol inhalation (Xopenex, Xopenex Concentrate)?